 Proposal 8: the UE signals to the network its support of RACS in NAS signalling and it shall be part of the UE context in the Core network. this capability is also sent to the RAN so the RAN can operate in RACS mode for the UE.

 For the proper operation of RACS it is advantageous for the UE to store the UE capability IDs it is assigned.
 Like for the case of configured NSSAIs, the number of PLMNs for which this is stored it is not specified.
-However it is highly recommended that at least the HPLMN assigned IDs are kept in the UE.
+However, it is highly recommended that at least the HPLMN assigned IDs are kept in the UE, and the IDs of the other most frequently used PLMNs.
 So the following proposal is made:

 Proposal 9: the UE shall be capable to permanently store the UE capability IDs for the HPLMN.
 The UE should then be able to store in non-volatile memory the IDs of the serving PLMN and of up to 7 most frequently used PLMNs in addition to the H-PLMN.